jeadamek/logic-and-algorithms-js-challenge-02/README.md

 ## ✏️ About

-This is a project developed on Stage 4 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects click on this [link](https://github.com/jeadamek/explorer-rocketseat).
+This project was developed on Stage 4 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
+To access the entire course’s assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

 The main goal of the challenge is to practice logic and algorithms using JavaScript language..